Table of Contents

 - It improves short-term memory.
 An adequate supply of Vitamin B has been known to improve short-term brain function (8).

 - It reduces anxiety and stress.
-In addition, vitamin B performs various functions in the body, such as helping the nervous system perform efficiently, converting consumed food into energy, etc.
+In addition, vitamin B performs various bodily functions, such as helping the nervous system achieve efficiently, converting consumed food into energy, etc.

 - It reduces the fatigue rate and increases the energy level.